-4.1 Malware creation module:
+5.1, Malware creation:

-In this module, the malware creation will be taken place in the virtual machine where the process of sophistication malware will affect the virtual environment.
-The malware created in the virtual machine will create improper properties of exe files, memory leakages and other issues.
-In order to check these malware issues, at first no analysis of the core file will be done.
+The malware creation will be taken place in the virtual machine where the process of sophistication malware will affect the virtual environment.
+The malware created in the virtual machine will create improper properties of exe files, memory leakages, and other issues .In order to check these malware issues, at first no analysis of the core file will be done.

-4.2 Main machine app calling module:
+5.2, Main machine app calling:

 A system call is a mechanism that is used by the application program to request a service from the operating system.
 In this module the malware program will enable the operating system to interact with a hardware device.
-The kernel takes responsibility for deciding many running programs in the main machine app calling module.
+The kernel takes responsibility for deciding many running programs.
+In the main machine app calling module.